How are super execs thinking through investment governance?

 APRA has also described the interaction between private credit and super funds as “opaque”.

 “The interactions between all these participants, including banks, non-banks, and super funds, however, is opaque.
-This is a central driver for APRA moving towards cross-industry stress testing, to better explore any potential contagion sources and gaps in the regulatory framework,” she said.
+This is a central driver for APRA moving towards cross-industry stress testing, to better explore any potential contagion sources and gaps in the regulatory framework,” said APRA deputy chair Margaret Cole.

-APRA plans to launch its first financial system stress test in 2025, Cole confirmed.
+APRA plans to launch its first financial system stress test in 2025, she said.

-The regulator is also in the final stages of a deep dive review of asset valuation and liquidity management practices for a cross section of large and mid-size trustees with material exposure to unlisted assets.
+The regulator is also in the final stages of a deep dive review of asset valuation and liquidity management practices for a cross-section of large and midsized trustees with material exposure to unlisted assets.

 Read more about: